rhams1997/Modelo3D_SuporteGuardaRoupa/README.md

 ## Licença

-Este modelo está disponível sob a licença [inserir tipo de licença].
+Este modelo está disponível sob a licença [GLP-3.0].